Staci M. Tomita

 Southern California Rising Star 2018

-Ms. Tomita is a Governor and the incoming Secretary on the Board of the Japanese American Bar Association, in addition to a member of the Los Angeles County Bar Association Litigation Executive Committee.
+Ms. Tomita is a Governor and the Secretary on the Board of the Japanese American Bar Association, in addition to a member of the Los Angeles County Bar Association Litigation Executive Committee.
 She also co-authored the article entitled “Boilerplate Breakdown”, which was published in the January 2015 edition of Los Angeles Lawyer Link to Article